gradient-ai/panoptic-segment-anything/README.md

 - [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO), a zero-shot object detector
 - [CLIPSeg](https://github.com/timojl/clipseg), a zero-shot (binary) segmentation model

-You can try out the pipeline by running the [notebook in Colab](https://colab.research.google.com/github/segments-ai/panoptic-segment-anything/blob/master/panoptic-segment-anything.ipynb) or by trying out the [Gradio demo on Hugging Face Spaces](https://huggingface.co/spaces/segments/panoptic-segment-anything).
+You can try out the pipeline by trying out the [Gradio demo on Hugging Face Spaces](https://huggingface.co/spaces/segments/panoptic-segment-anything).

 The notebook also shows how the predictions from this pipeline can be uploaded to [Segments.ai](https://segments.ai/) as pre-labels, where you can adjust them to obtain perfect labels for fine-tuning your segmentation model.